-Operational Efficiencies: This category is additive.
+Operational Attributes (within the roadway)Efficiencies: This category is additive.
 Each category, except Active Transit Routes, must be a new feature added as a part of the proposed project.

-- Eliminate left turn conflicts: Ramp intersection reconfiguration which does not permit left turns onto ramps. - Coordinated signal: Ramp intersections within a coordinated corridor where coordination did not previously exist. - Add turn lanes: Increase in number of turn lanes on arterial. - Add traffic control: Signalization of ramp intersection. - Enhanced ramp storage: Extension or widening of existing ramp to improve offstreet storage capacity. - Pedestrian facilities: Add crosswalk and/or sidewalk to ramp or bridge crossing within context of interchange improvements. - Active Transit Route: facility contains a currently active OCTA transit route - Sustainability Elements: Includes the use of recycled materials during the roadway construction process (recycled aggregate or rubberized asphalt) or the installation of solar lighting within the roadway cross section.
+- Eliminate left turn conflicts: Ramp intersection reconfiguration which does not permit left turns onto ramps. - Coordinated signal: Ramp intersections within a coordinated corridor where coordination did not previously exist. - Add turn lanes: Increase in number of turn lanes on arterial. - Add traffic control: Signalization of ramp intersection. - Enhanced ramp storage: Extension or widening of existing ramp to improve offstreet storage capacity.

+- Pedestrian facilities: Add crosswalk and/or sidewalk to ramp or bridge crossing within context of interchange improvements. - Active Transit Route: facility contains a currently active OCTA transit route - Sustainability Elements: Includes the use of multiple complete street elements, the installation of solar lighting within the roadway cross section, or water conservation elements that reduce water consumption, compared to current usage within project limits; such as the replacement of existing landscaping with hardscape and/or "California Native" drought tolerant type landscaping; the replacement of existing sprinklers with drip irrigation systems; the installation of new "grey" or recycled water systems where such does not currently exist.
+Other elements of sustainability may be considered on a case by case basis.
+Points are awarded at construction phase only.
+Includes the use of recycled materials during the roadway construction process (recycled aggregate or rubberized asphalt) or the installation of solar lighting within the roadway cross section.
 Other elements of sustainability may be considered on a case by case basis. - Water Conservation: Includes elements that reduce water consumption.
 This includes the replacement of existing landscaping with hardscape and/or "California Native" drought tolerant type landscaping; the replacement of existing sprinklers with drip irrigation systems; the installation of new "grey" or recycled water systems where such does not currently exist. - Safety Improvements: Project features that increase the safety of pedestrians.
 These elements can include the new installation of: intersection median barriers, curb extensions, pedestrian crossing islands, crosswalk enhancements, safety signage, and the addition, modification, or improvement of existing pedestrian signals.
 Other elements of safety may be considered on a case by case basis.

 LOS Improvement: This category is a product of the existing or projected LOS based upon v/c and LOS improvement "with project" for arterial based improvements and ICU for intersection-based improvements.
 Projects must meet a minimum existing or projected LOS of "D" (.81 v/c) to qualify for priority consideration for funding.
 Existing LOS is determined using current 24-hour traffic counts for arterials and peak hour turning movements at intersections for the proposed segment.
 However, for projects where traffic volumes follow unconventional patterns (e.g. unidirectional congestion, large disparity between AM and PM peaks, etc.) alternate methodologies for determining LOS can be proposed.
-If HCM 2010 is proposed for intersections as an alternative methodology, all analysis must be submitted to OCTA no later than September 12, 2019 and the cost for independent review shall be reimbursed by the applicant.
+If HCM 2010 is proposed for intersections as an alternative methodology, all analysis must be submitted to OCTA no later than September 10, 2020 and the cost for independent review shall be reimbursed by the applicant.
 Projects that do not meet the minimum LOS "D" can be submitted but are not guaranteed consideration as part of the competitive process.

-If during the competitive process, it is determined that additional programming capacity exists after all eligible projects with LOS "D" have been funded, a consideration of projects with a minimum LOS "C" (.71 v/c) may be undertaken.
+If during the competitive process, it is determined that additional programming capacity exists after all eligible projects with LOS "D" have been funded, a consideration of projects with a minimum LOS C''(.71 v/c) may be undertaken.
 Such consideration will be at the discretion of OCTA.
-Projects with a LOS better than "C" (.70 v/c) will not be considered.
+Projects with a LOS better than C''(.70 v/c) will not be considered.